Racial segregation: Fiji

 Two military coups in Fiji in 1987 removed a democratically elected government led by Indo-Fijians.
 This coup was supported principally by the ethnic Fijian population.

 A new constitution was promulgated in 1990, establishing Fiji as a republic, with the offices of President, Prime Minister, two-thirds of the Senate, and a clear majority of the House of Representatives reserved for ethnic Fijians; ethnic Fijian ownership of the land was also entrenched in the constitution.
 Most of these provisions were ended with the promulgation of the 1997 Constitution, although the President (and 14 of the 32 Senators) were still selected by the all-indigenous Great Council of Chiefs.
 The last of these distinctions were removed by the 2013 Constitution.

 Fiji's case is a situation of de facto racial segregation, as Fiji has a long complex history of more than 3500 years as a divided tribal nation, with unification under 96 years of British rule also bringing other racial groups, particularly immigrants from the Indian subcontinent.

 Hungary

-The racial segregation of Roma children in the Hungarian education system has been an ongoing issue since the 1990s.
+The racial segregation of Roma in the Hungary has been an ongoing issue.
 Over the past 20 years, there has been an increase in cases where Roma pupils have been placed in separate schools or classes.
 In a landmark strategic litigation case involving twenty-eight schools, Hungarian courts found that educational authorities had failed to intervene against discriminatory practices, thereby violating national equal treatment laws.
 Similar cases have been documented across Hungary, with multiple courts ruling that schools and authorities violated equal treatment laws by creating or maintaining segregation.
+Spatial segregation between Vlax Roma and Carpathian Romani in voluntary ethnic neighbourhoods can be observed.